lukaszknysak/F5-Access-Policy-Manager-APM-Solution-Guide/README.md

 9. Click on the server1-psp and explore the settings for the Profile.

 | Settings	| Here you can manage settings for the profile.
 You may want to change timeouts, max sessions and login attempts.
 These are settings specifically for this profile. |

 | Configurations |	These are more advanced options and covered in other labs |
 | Language Settings	| You have to set this at creation. |

+**Note**

+`If you are unsure of the settings you need at profile creation you can see that you can return to the profile and make adjustments.`

+10. Still in the profile click on SSO/Auth Domain at the top

+BIG-IP APM offers a number of Single Sign On (SSO) options.
+The SSO/Auth Domain tab in a Per Session Profile is where you will select what SSO method to use for your application.
+In Task 6 we will cover the objects that need to be created in order to associate that SSO method to a policy.
+At this time the drop down for the SSO Configuration will have a pre-built SSO object we will use later.

+**Note**

+`We will not discuss Multi-Domain in this lab but you can find more information in the Appendix`

 #
 #